 At the Dee Why campus, there are two classes in each Year group, with approximately 24 - 26 students per class.
-The Kindergarten classes have a full time teacher's aide between the two classes and there are additional teacher's aides and specialist teachers assisting in all Year groups on a regular basis.
+There are additional teacher's aides and specialist teachers assisting in all Year groups on a regular basis.

 At the Bayview Campus with current demand indicating future growth, it is projected that Kindergarten to Year 6 will have 2 classes per year group, with approximately 52 students across each year group.
 Currently there is one class per Year group, with approximately 20 – 26 students per class.
-The Kindergarten classes have a full-time teacher's aide between the two classes and there are additional teacher's aides and specialist teachers assisting in all Year groups on a regular basis.
+There are additional teacher's aides and specialist teachers assisting in all Year groups on a regular basis.

 The Junior School's core purpose is to ensure develop a life-long love of learning and know themselves well as learners.
 It is the commitment of each member of staff to provide a rigorous and differentiated learning experience for each student within an environment that is defined by fun, engagement, discovery and curiosity.